hakimjonas/valar/docs-src/MIGRATION.md

 # Migration Guide

-## Migrating from v0.3.0 to v0.4.0
+## Migrating from v0.3.0 to v0.4.8

-The main breaking change in v0.4.0 is the artifact name has changed from valar to valar-core to support the new modular architecture.
+The main breaking change since v0.4.0 is the artifact name has changed from valar to valar-core to support the new modular architecture.

 ### Update build.sbt: